 Born and raised in Pittsburgh, Pennsylvania, Ann discovered her passion for entertainment at an early age through singing, dancing, and writing songs with her older cousin.
 At age ten, she also found her forte in the "behind-the-scenes" side of performance, when she took it upon herself to start organizing the annual talent show at her summer camp.
 Ann carried both her love of singing and knack for organization with her to Berklee College of Music, where she studied Music Business/Management and voice.
 After completing many internships in the music industry and holding a job at a booking agency, Ann joined Atom Factory to assist in the management team of Charlie Puth, Ryn Weaver, and Bonnie McKee.

-Banch Abegaze brings over 15 years experience to her role as chief operating officer of Atom Factory, an entertainment company based in Los Angeles with roots in music, media and technology.
-Joining Atom Factory in 2010 as a trusted advisor to the founder and CEO Troy Carter, her multi-faceted role on the senior management team includes talent management, oversight of strategic planning, business development, vetting and negotiation of strategic partnerships, business affairs, and cultivating a company culture that promotes high performance and continues improvement that values learning and a commitment to quality.
+Banch Abegaze brings over 15 years experience to her role as Music Manager and Chief Operating Officer of Atom Factory, an entertainment company based in Los Angeles with roots in music, media and technology.
+Joining Atom Factory in 2010 as a trusted advisor to the founder and CEO Troy Carter, her multi-faceted role on the senior management team includes talent management, oversight of strategic planning, business development, vetting and negotiation of strategic partnerships, business affairs, and cultivating a company culture that promotes high performance and constant innovation.
 An accomplished entertainment attorney, Ms. Abegaze previously worked as a litigator at international law firms Seyfarth Shaw LLP and Hancock Rothert & Bunshoft LLP.
 Ms. Abegaze currently sits on the Legal Advisory Board for Jenesse Center and the Board of Directors for The Black Women Lawyers of Los Angeles Foundation.

 Marc graduated from the University of Southern California in 2000 with a B.S. in the Music Industry.
 Shortly thereafter, he began working for the Tour Marketing/Artist Development Department at Interscope Records as a Ticketing Director for six years.
 Eventually, Marc became an Artist Development Director for acts such as 50 Cent, Eminem, Timbaland, and the All-American Rejects.
 Marc joined Atom Factory in November of 2011, where he actively works with the company’s clients, creating and maintaining balanced budgets for all promotional and tour-related activities.
 Aside from music, Marc is also a huge sports enthusiast and enjoys going to live sporting and music events.